peteeckel/netbox-plugin-dns/examples/custom-scripts/using_custom_scripts.md

 ### Further Considerations
 Providing a functionality like the one of this script in the plugin itself is not currently being considered.
 Provisioning a DNS server is not in scope of the NetBox DNS plugin, which has been designed as a source of truth, not a management interface.
 This is in concordance with the NetBox project itself.

 The way in which a plugin would interact with authoritative and slave DNS servers varies that much between platforms, implementations, server products and installations that it would mean an enormous effort to cater for all these variants.

-On the other hand, there are many ways in which NetBox can be customised, so anyone with special requirements should be able to customize it to their needs.
+On the other hand, there are many ways in which NetBox can be customised, so anyone with special requirements should be able to adapt it to their needs.
 One way of doing this has been outlined in this example.

 See the discussion in [NetBox DNS issue #8](https://github.com/auroraresearchlab/netbox-dns/issues/8).